jeelabs/esp-link/BOARDS.md

 Reflashing the esp-bridge serially: you should not need to do this, use the over-the-air reflashing by running `make wiflash`.
 If you do need to reflash serially, connect TX of a USB BUB to RX of the esp-bridge and RX to TX (i.e. cross-over).
 Hold the flash button down and briefly press the rest button.
 Then run esptool.py.as described below.
-(Note that a USB-BUB will not generally power the esp-03, you need to feed 5v separately.)

 To connect a JeeNode to the esp-bridge to flash it or debug it, plug it into the FTDI port flipped-over, i.e. the component side of the JeeNode will be on the bottom and the